CZ-NIC/fred-docs/AdminManual/Configuration.rst

 This chapter contains an overview of executable files that are a part of the FRED and the location and names of their default configuration files.

-There are also some :ref:`configurable database values <config-rules>` related to the rules of registration that you should consider revising.
+There are also some :ref:`configurable database values <config-db>` related to the rules of registration that you should consider revising.

 ..
 Note:: The descriptions of configurable values are contained in the default